How to Choose an Acoustic Guitar for a Beginner

 The type of woods matters, too.
 Different wood species have different sonic qualities, and guitar companies combine them in ways that are intended to make the guitar sound good.
-Some guitar players prefer one type of wood over another, or certain types of woods for certain parts of the guitar.
+Some guitar players prefer one type of wood over another or certain types of woods for certain parts of the guitar.

-If you don’t know them already it is good idea to spend some time learning the parts of a guitar.
+If you don’t know them already it is a good idea to spend some time learning the parts of a guitar.
 The parts you need to think about when it comes to woods are: